MahendraG7/Project-1/README.md

 - Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
--  Filebeat collects log data and forwards them to logstash or elasticsearch.
-I expect Filebeat to process inbound traffic data and send it to elasticsearch or logstash to analyze.
+-  Filebeat collects log data and forwards them to Logstash or Elasticsearch.
+I expect Filebeat to process inbound traffic data and send it to Elasticsearch or Logstash to analyze.
 -  Metricbeat collects metrics from services running on the system.
-If im running anything out of web-1 and web-2 I expect Metricbeat to record and output that data on kibana through elastic or logstash.
+If I am running anything out of web-1 and web-2 I expect Metricbeat to record and output that data on Kibana through Elastic or Logstash.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: